prenats/ansible-rams/README.md

 #### 7 - Avoid using plaintext passwords inside the host_vars for REMOTE authentication:

-When accessing to your hosts through an ansible module or playbook with sudo powers, it will prompt the user to input password for each host.
+When accessing to your hosts while executing an ansible module or playbook with sudo powers, it will prompt the user to input password for each remote host.
 Which its not acceptable, so, we have some options to solve this problem.

-- 1st one is **not recommended**, as i said above using plaintext passwords inside the host_vars file for REMOTE authentication is an extremely high security risk.
+- 1st one is **not recommended**, as i said above using plaintext passwords inside the host_vars host file using `ansible_become_pass: "plaintextpassword"` for REMOTE authentication which is an extremely high security risk. **(Lazy&DANGEROUS)**

 - The second one is using ansible-vault to storage and encrypt the user credentials. **(RECOMMENDED)**

-- The third one and the one we are using for the sake of simplicity is disabling password request for sudo users in the remote system just for command execution.
+- The third one and the one we are using for the sake of simplicity is disabling password request for sudo users in the remote system just for command execution, logins on those machines still ask for password.

 To accomplish that, run this command in every remote host you plan to access with Ansible:
 ```bash